mud2009/pig-dice/README.md

 ## Description

 Pig Dice is a program where two users can play Pig dice against each other.
-Players take turns to roll a single dice as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1.
+Players take turns to roll 2 dice as many times as they wish, adding all roll results to a running total, but losing their gained score for the turn if they roll a 1 & loosing their total score if they roll two 1's.
 The first player to reach 100 wins!

 ## Setup/Installation Requirements